 > Robust and operator-independent

-No parameter needed, no settings by the operator requested.
-If the TSI increases, it's only because the product changes.
+No parameter needed, no settings by the operator required.
+If the TSI increases, it's only because of the product changes.